The Meaning of Birth – 武田地夜

 "Kratos is really strong.
 I know if he wanted to hurt us, he could.
 But he didn't, which means he must not be a bad person."
 Colette caught my gaze for a second time, and my eyes moved quickly away.
 "I think… he had a reason."

 A reason?
 Of course I did: Lloyd.
 Mithos promised his safety as long as I carried out my duties.
 Granted, I realized far too late that he had never intended to keep that promise.
 It was because of that I had decided to visit Lloyd that night in Flanoir.
 I had wanted to apologize to him, to try to make up for my mistake by assisting him in stopping Cruxis… even if it meant releasing Origin's seal.
-Of course I had a reason, but there was no way she could know that… was there?
+Of course I had a reason, but there was no way she could know that… right?
 Perhaps the girl was far more perceptive than I had realized.

-Gailardia entered beside the lobby beside me, patting my shoulder in a friendly gesture.
+Guy entered beside the lobby beside me, patting my shoulder in a friendly gesture.
 I flinched.
 In my distraction I hadn't heard him approach.
 I was losing my edge, it seemed.

 "Wow, it feels tense in here," he joked.
 "Everything all right?"